nbourdi/PlantUML-VP-Plugin/README.md

 ## Supported Diagram Types

-The plugin currently supports conversion from and to:
+The plugin currently supports conversion from/to:

 - Class Diagram
 - Use Case Diagram